 In the same year he created the first jewish web portal in Italian (www.italya.net ), completing it with mailing lists, forums and a rudimentary but fun social network called the Schola Novissima Leon da Modena.

 In 1997, during the Festival of Jewish Culture in Venice, it shows the entrance to the Ghetto dozens of letters made into new materials: glass and iron, cast iron and marble, travertine and concrete.

-Since 1992 he produced more than seven thousands hebrew letters in plaster or silicon molds, creating shapes and objects, using recycled materials, resins, phosphorus powder, bricks and microprocessors.
+Since 1992 he produced thousands of hebrew letters made in plaster, concrete, clay or glass, creating shapes and objects, using recycled materials, resins, phosphorus powder, bricks and microprocessors.